Shalana/2020-CO-Final-Project/README.md

 1. python generate.py | tee COsmall.txt

 #  Please make sure that your program can pass the following pattern.
-#  if you pass, you will get all the scores of correctness.
-#  TA will use P10000 to test your performance
 1. P1000、P3000、P10000
+   * If you pass, you will get all the scores of correctness.
+   * TA will use P10000 to test your performance

 If you have any confusion or suggestions, please let us know.
 Thanks.